Nipah virus case reported in Kozhikode | Health

 - India

-A case of Nipah virus was registered in Kozhikode in Kerala on Monday, informed Coimbatore district collector GS Sameeran, adding that they are taking all necessary precautions on the border.
+A case of Nipah virus was registered in Kozhikode in Kerala, informed Coimbatore district collector GS Sameeran, adding that they are taking all necessary precautions on the state border.
 "One Nipah virus case had been identified in Kozhikode.
 The health department has issued some instructions including how to identify Nipah, Zika, or Dengue virus.
 Patients with high body temperature will have to undergo certain procedures and health check-ups," stated GS Sameeran.

 GS Sameran reviewed the Nipah Virus monitoring camp at Walayar check post.
 People coming from Kerala to Tamil Nadu have to go through 13 checkpoints.
 People with negative RT-PCR reports will be permitted to enter the state.
 Speaking about the procedures taken by the district administration to tackle the upcoming third wave of COVID-19, the Collector, stated, "We do not have to fear any virus.
 If anyone experiences any symptoms, they should immediately contact the nearest public health centre.
 We are creating awareness at schools, colleges, and public places.
 We will avert the third wave of COVID-19."